Abhijay-kemkar/Abhijay-kemkar.github.io/projects.md

 ---

-### **UAV Flight Planner with Shadow Exclusion | IIRS, ISRO**
+### **Machine Learning for Defect Analysis | Plastic Water Labs, Bangalore**

 *May 2018 - July 2018*

-I worked at [Indian Institute of Remote Sensing](http://www.iirs.gov.in/), [Indian Space Research Organization (**ISRO**)](http://www.isro.gov.in/) in the summer of 2018.
-I was working in the project titled "*UAV Flight Planner with Shadow Exclusion*".
-The project involved the creation of an application that would automatically generate equally distant coordinates for capturing images by the **UAV for altitude varying terrain**, along with minimising the area covered that suffers from a shadow layer.
+I worked at [Plastic Water Labs](http://www.iirs.gov.in/) in the summer of 2020.
+I was working in the project titled "*Defect Detection based on images from basic cameras*".
+The project involved the creation of an application that would automatically detect defects in a product by capturing images and running them through the **Machine Learning Algorithm**, along with classifying them on the basis of size and colour.

-The main problem was that the UAV did not have on-board processors, and hence, I had to devise a way by which areas under a shadow could be identified beforehand.
-I took the advantage of the area of interest being mountaineous.
-I used **Bresenhamm's line drawing algorithm** to trace a ray from the ground point immediately below the UAV to the position of the sun at which the readings will be taken.
-I extracted height data from HGT files and using a raster map with height values below the ray formed, I checked if the graph value at a coordinate was more than the ray's coordinate, a method similar to the one used in video games to generate shadows.
+The main problem was that the size was not a feature to be dicided as it required a refernce frame, and hence, I had to devise a way by which a white square of known dimentions was scanned and then the sixe of the object of interest could be identified after.
+I extracted height and width data from running the model on the white square and using it as a reference, I checked the size of other objects.
 The idea worked.
 This project gave me the inspiration to face problems with novel, off-the-track ideas.

 ---